Destiny New Zealand: Deregistration, stalled merger, and successors

 On 18 September 2007, Brian Tamaki announced that Destiny New Zealand would be deregistered as a political party.
 In its place, a new Christian political party would be formed, with Richard Lewis as the co-leader.
 The second co-leader was not announced.
 However, then-MP for The Kiwi Party Gordon Copeland announced that he was the other co-leader of the party.
 On 20 September Copeland announced that he "could not work" with Richard Lewis, and would remain an independent MP.
 In October, it was announced that Destiny New Zealand would put its support behind The Family Party, to be led by Lewis and former United Future MP Paul Adams.
 The Family Party contested the 2008 election without success and was disbanded in 2010.

 In 2019, Hannah and Brian Tamaki announced a new party, initially called Coalition New Zealand then renamed as Vision NZ.
+Brian Tamaki founded another party called Freedoms New Zealand in 2022.